mochoabuilds/-cognition-/README.md

 * Writing Ethnographic Field Notes, 2nd Edition by Emerson, Fretz and Shaw (2011)
 * Deep Learning, An MIT Press Book (2016)
 * The Great Good Place by Roy Oldenburg (1989)

-* "ImageNet Classification with Deep Convolutional Neural Networks" (20xx)
-* "The Kinetics Human Action Video Dataset" (2017)
+*
 * "Quo Vadis, Action Recognition?
 A New Model and the Kinetics Dataset" (2018)
-* "MatConvNet Convolutional Neural Networks for MATLAB" (2016)
 * "Two-Stream Convolutional Networks for Action Recognition in Videos" (2014)
+* "Rethinking the Inception Architecture for Computer Vision" (2015)
+* "Going Deeper with Convolutions" (2014)
-* "Towards Good Practices for Very Deep Two-Stream Convnets" (2015)
+* "Temporal Segment Networks: Towards Good Practices for Deep Action Recognition" (2016) *
-* "Action Recognition with Trajectory-Pooled Deep-Convolutional Descriptors" (2015)
+"Action Recognition with Improved Trajectories" (2013)
-* "A Duality Based Approach for Realtime TV-L1 Optical Flow" (20__)
+* "A Duality Based Approach for Realtime TV-L1 Optical Flow"
 * "Recurrent Batch Normalization" (2017)

-* "Action Recognition with Improved Trajectories" (2013)
+By Michael Valentino Ochoa